dfrostar/mdtodocx/Home.md

-# Welcome to the mdtodocx Wiki
+# Welcome to the md_txt-to_docx Wiki

-This tool allows you to convert Markdown (.md) and plain text (.txt) files to properly formatted Microsoft Word (.docx) documents.
+This tool allows you to convert Markdown (.md) and plain text (.txt) files to properly formatted Microsoft Word (.docx) documents, with special focus on handling tables properly.

 ## Quick Navigation